Battle-weary Paris ambulance crew: people's support keeps us going

-CORBEIL-ESSONNES, France (Reuters) - For French ambulance crew boss Fabrice Lancelot, the coronavirus crisis has delivered a small consolation: a new respect for health workers, even among notoriously impatient Paris motorists.
+CORBEIL-ESSONNES, France, April 15 (Reuters) - For French ambulance crew boss Fabrice Lancelot, the coronavirus crisis has delivered a small consolation: a new respect for health workers, even among notoriously impatient Paris motorists.

 “I get the impression that there’s a bit more respect on the roads,” said Lancelot, crew boss with the UMPSA Pro private ambulance firm that has spent the past weeks ferrying patients around the southern suburbs of the French capital.
 Many have COVID-19, the disease caused by the novel coronavirus.